-English Village at Lake Havasu
+English Things to do at Lake Havasu in Winter

-6. Drive over London Bridge
+7. Drive over London Bridge

 While in Lake Havasu, I saw the bridge myself and the signs posted nearby confirmed the story.

 Is the bridge in Lake Havasu from London?

+Yes, the bridge at Lake Havasu is from London England in the United Kingdom.
 The stone bridge in Lake Havasu Arizona was originally constructed in 1831 over the River Thames in London.